Katoomba Falls Round Walk (Scenic Waterfall Views)

 Map

-The map below should give you an idea of where the walking track is located.
-From the car park, it’s recommended to follow the walking trail anti-clockwise for the best experience.
+Below is a map of the walk.
+From the car park at Scenic World, we recommended doing the walking trail anti-clockwise for the best experience.

 P: Scenic World Parking.